ai404/sim_calibration_duckietown/README.md

 ### Setup the workspace
 If the docker image runs properly, you will be given a link to access a jupyter notebook connected to the now-running container.
 Open the jupyter notebook by following the link in a web browser.
-From the notebook, open a terminal, and in it do the following:
+From the notebook, open a terminal, and perform the following commands in that terminal.

+Note: do not worry if you get a message saying "bash: catkin_ws/devel/setup.bash: No such file or directory" - we will deal with this in a couple of steps!

 #### Install missing packages